From van driving jobs to LGV HGV jobs

 • Automated trucks are not taking jobs.
 Autonomous truck technology is intended to complement the efforts of drivers and assist in their day-to-day work, not replace them.
 The cost of the technology to support driverless trucks, let alone the associated safety considerations at this moment in time, make driverless trucks more of a concept than a short-term possibility.

 • Working hours are flexible.
 Driving jobs can be much more flexible than people think.
 It is not always long periods of travel.
-The driving sector is subject to strict safety regulations including legal limits on driving hours, shift patterns and rest breaks, as seen on our infographic here.
+The driving sector is subject to strict safety regulations including legal limits on driving hours, shift patterns and rest breaks.

 Whichever driving job you choose you can be sure of a competitive salary, flexible shifts, independence to work in your own space and clear career development prospects.

-If you still have questions about driving jobs, check out our Driving FAQ page here.
+If you still have questions about driving jobs, check out our driving FAQ page.

 What next?